danielbirsan/EnitityResolution/README.md

-#  Entity Deduplication for Company Records — Veridion Internship Challenge
+#  Entity Resolution for Company Records — Veridion Internship Challenge

 The project was completed as part of the **Veridion Data Engineer Internship challenge**, and showcases a pipeline designed to be: